cooljith91112/vacaroxa_hellspuppy/README.md

 building standalone APKs of [Adventure Game Studio](http://www.adventuregamestudio.co.uk/) games, for release on the Google Play Store.

-The text below written by Monkey was very informative and I will leave as is, with some small changes.
-You can use a diff tool to check those changes.

 ## Prerequisites

 You will need the following to build this project: